pershyn/dotfiles/README.md

 * vim config (with neobundle).
 * global `gitignore` with ide-generated or persistent files that should be ignored by git, but should not be present in per-project `.gitignore`.
 They are part of personal development env and not project env.
 * global `gitconfig` with couple useful alliases.
-* tmux config - with key bindings that are imho very convenient (check them out ;)
+* tmux config - with key bindings that are imho very convenient (check them out ;).
+* custom mysql/mariadb prompt that shows user, host and database.